 The Samsung Note 7 Debacle And Setback

 Samsung launched its flagship Galaxy Note 7 device in August 2016.
 The device was hotly anticipated, with a variety of innovative new features such as an iris scanner.
 However, the Note 7 turned out to be a complete and utter failure.
-It suffered from catastrophic battery and safety issues, and ultimately had to be recalled.
+It suffered from catastrophic battery and safety issues and ultimately had to be recalled.
 This fiasco has seriously damaged Samsung, both monetarily and in public perception.
 As we reported earlier, Samsung lost nearly $2.3 billion within two months due to this disaster.
 This also allowed Apple to overtake Samsung in smartphone shipments in Q4 2016 for the first time in 5 years.
 As a result of all this, Samsung is now under immense pressure to deliver.
 With the sharks circling, Samsung can not afford to make any other mistake with the launch of the Galaxy S8.

 The Dark Horse: LG G6

 This year we also have an unexpected challenger in the smartphone market – the LG G6.
-LG have managed to create an innovative, powerful and very premium smartphone.
+LG has managed to create an innovative, powerful and very premium smartphone.
 Coupled with the nearly $400 worth of pre-order bonuses the company has promised, the device has led to record-breaking sales figures in South Korea.
 KB Securities report first day sales of 20,000 units, which is nearly double the first day sales for the Galaxy S7 Edge.
 Pre-order figures are also impressive, with upwards of 82,000 pre-orders since March 2.

 The impressive sales of the LG G6 have forced Samsung pump in advertiser dollars into TV ad for the Galaxy S8 – much earlier than expected.
 This is a very unusual move from Samsung, who have typically maintained dominance in the Android Korean market.
 According to a report by Strategy Analytics, Galaxy S7, the Galaxy S7 Edge and the LG G5 were the top 3 most popular smartphones in South Korea in Q2 2016.
 Despite recent setbacks, Samsung remains the biggest player in the Korean market.
 LG is second with 19% of the market share, followed closely by Apple at 17%.
 However, early sales figures for the G6 indicate that LG is eating into Samsung’s share of the premium smartphone market in South Korea.

-As LG G6 is scheduled for global launch in April, Samsung doesn’t want to leave any stone untuned to avoid the warmth from its homegrown rival.
+As LG G6 is scheduled for global launch in April, Samsung doesn’t want to leave any stone unturned to avoid the warmth from its homegrown rival.
 LG, which is also struggling in the smartphone business, will make every possible move to replicate the success of LG G6 in the US and other countries.
 Analysts believe it’s high time for LG to make a strong come back before it’s too late for the company which used to be ranked among the Top 5 smartphone vendors globally.

 The Titan: iPhone 8

 Without a doubt, the biggest challenger to the Galaxy S8 this year will be Apple’s iPhone 8.
 With 2017 marking the 10 year anniversary of the iPhone, Apple is pulling out all the stops.
 The iPhone 8 looks set to be the fresh and innovative iPhone ever.
 The extensive list of rumoured new features and design changes are all but certain to make the iPhone 8 a resounding success.
-And, if that doesn’t impress, rumours are also making rounds that Apple is working on an ultra premium iPhone Edition.
+And, if that doesn’t impress, rumours are also making rounds that Apple is working on an ultra-premium iPhone Edition.

 Apple also has momentum on their side, after shipping 78.3 million units in Q4 2016 compared to Samsung’s 77.5 million.
 This marks the first time in 5 years that Apple beat Samsung in the number of smartphone shipments.